valheimPlus/ValheimPlus/ValheimPlusManager/README.md

 - Manage the configuration of ValheimPlus through a GUI
 - Update ValheimPlus directly through ValheimPlus Manager
 - Keep settings from previous versions and just add/activate new settings automagically
+- Enable/disable ValheimPlus on game client, so you can join non-modded servers on the fly
 - (Coming) backup your configuration files
 - (Coming) backup your game client and server client data
 - (Coming) management of server admins